Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Introduction

 With the Intune CA Partner integration, organizations can automate their certificate lifecycle management based on the real-time status of their devices managed by Intune.
-It’s able to achieve this through a combination of the SCEP Protocol and an OAuth API.
+This is achieved through the SCEP Protocol and an OAuth API.
 The API is invoked during the SCEP enrollment process to validate that the device requesting the certificate exists in your Intune organization.
-With SecureW2, it also used to periodically check Intune to make sure devices that are deleted, changed permissions, or have fallen out of compliance have their authorization modified appropriately.
+SecureW2 also periodically checks Intune to ensure that devices that are deleted, have changed permissions, or have fallen out of compliance have their authorization modified appropriately.
 The diagram created by Microsoft below illustrates the enrollment process.

 Prerequisites

-1. A Microsoft Online Services account with a Microsoft Intune (Microsoft Endpoint Manager) subscription, and the following roles assigned in Azure Active Directory (AD):
+1. A Microsoft Online Services account with a Microsoft Intune (Microsoft Endpoint Manager) subscription, and the following roles assigned in the Entra ID:

 • Intune Administrator